 The 6,600-hectare Grace Project covers Tertiary-age volcaniclastics, cut by brecciated silica bodies and veins with wide quartz-alunite and granular silica halos, indicative of a well-preserved high-sulphidation epithermal system.
 An area of hydrothermal alteration extending approximately 6 kilometers in length by 1 to 1.5 kilometers in width has been outlined to date, where rock chip samples have returned anomalous gold, silver, arsenic, mercury and antimony values.
-The Project lies adjacent to and immediately north of Minera Apumayo which until recently mined oxide material from four open pits and has a mill and processing plant on care and maintenance.
+The Project lies adjacent to and immediately north of Minera Apumayo which until recently mined oxide material from four open pits close to Lara's property.

 The Company optioned Grace to Apumayo in 2013, which completed additional surface work, geophysics and 88 shallow drill-holes into four target areas but elected not exercise its option in December 2017.
 In April, the company (see Company news release of April 10, 2018 for details) reported results from 34 of these drill-holes that had intercepted significant gold mineralization, associated with with high sulphidation epithermal alteration and brecciation of andesitic volcanics.
-Apumayo was just looking for oxide material to feed its idle mill and did not deepen any of the mineralized holes to test the sulphide potential, so the property remains highly prospective.
+Apumayo was just looking for oxide material to feed its idle mill and did not deepen any of the mineralized holes to test the sulphide potential, so the property remains highly prospective and the Company is seeking a new partner to step in and continue the exploration.